-With guidance, students at West Penn Hospital School of Nursing gain experience in assessing patient needs and in planning and administering patient care.
-West Penn Hospital of Allegheny Health Network is the primary clinical setting for the School of Nursing.
-Work and study in this dynamic urban hospital environment of bring students in contact with professionals from a variety of healthcare disciplines and institutions.
+Present day, students at West Penn Hospital School of Nursing gain a vast experience in assessing, planning and administering patient care.
+Allegheny Health Network’s West Penn Hospital serves primary clinical setting for the School of Nursing.
+Work and study in this dynamic urban hospital environment bring students in contact with professionals from a variety of healthcare disciplines and institutions.
 Other hospitals within Allegheny Health Network and selected agencies in Allegheny County provide opportunities for student enrichment in certain specialty areas.
-School of Nursing classrooms, learning center, simulation center, student housing , and administrative and faculty offices are located in the School of Nursing building on the campus of West Penn Hospital.
+School of Nursing classrooms, simulation center, financial aid, administrative and faculty offices are located in the School of Nursing building on the campus of West Penn Hospital.

 We, the Faculty of West Penn Hospital School of Nursing, believe that nursing education prepares nurses who focus on promoting and maintaining optimum health of clients within the community.
 The graduate is accountable within the scope of the nursing profession in a variety of community settings that promote, protect, restore and rehabilitate the health of patients.
 The graduate, as an advocate and a health facilitator, assists patients to achieve and maintain optimum health through the patient’s own actions and decisions.